Session 11 Iron Ore B | Future Professionals in Iron Ore: Emerging Research and Innovation

 ArcelorMittal Global R&D

-Beyond charcoal: pathways to reduce CO₂ emissions in hematite pelletizing
+Beyond charcoal: Pathways to reduce CO₂ emissions in hematite pelletising

 Filipe leads ArcelorMittal’s mining and resources research portfolio as Portfolio Leader, steering global R&D strategy and partnerships to accelerate low‑carbon growth.
 He oversees technology and innovation programs across laboratories in France, Spain, Brazil, Canada, and the USA, advancing solutions that decarbonise the value chain and enable circular‑economy outcomes.
 His remit spans technical marketing for iron ore and support to commercial teams, with a strong emphasis on applying digitalization and AI to elevate performance, resilience, and sustainability across mining and primary processing.